-- Echo cor (ultrasound of the heart): Here calculated systolic pulmonary arterial pressure indirectly The measurements are less accurate than in the heart catheter examination (see below).
-Estimated pressure over 30-35mmHg is suspicious on PH
+- Echo cor (ultrasound of the heart): Here calculated systolic pulmonary artery pressure indirect The measurements are less accurate than in cardiac catheter examination (see below).
+Estimated pressure above 30-35mmHg is suspicious of PH

 - Cardiac catheter (Right part of the heart).
 Mean pressure (MAP) above 20 mmHg at rest or more than 30mmHg at load is pulmonary hypertension

 Pulmonary hypertension (PH) occurs without special reason (idiopathic) or associated with diseases, especially at Systemic sclerosis (7-16%), less frequently MCTD (4%) (reference: Gunnarsson R, 2013), SLE (1%), Sjøgren`s syndrome (2%) and Myositis.
 Also congenital or acquired heart disease, portal hypertension, HIV infection, intake of anorexia (slimming) or amphetamine (drug) and severe lung disease may be the cause of PH.

 Heavy breathing (dyspnoea) and fainting (syncope) when stressed, fatigue / exhaustion, chest pain, cough, bloody cough (haemoptysis), hoarseness.
 Peripheral swelling (edema), enlarged liver (hepatomegaly).

 Screening with ultrasound of the heart (yearly) in risk groups (systemic sclerosis) important.
 Early treatment improves prognosis.